sofit-c23-ps233/SoFit-backend/README.md

 ## Getting Started

 Follow the steps below to set up your API:

+1. **Clone the Repository in Google Cloud Platform**

+   Start by cloning the repository:

+   ```
+   git clone https://github.com/sofit-c23-ps233/SoFit-backend.git
+   ```
-1. **Create Cloud SQL**
+2. **Create Cloud SQL**

    Before you set up the instances, you need to establish a connection to Cloud SQL:
    - Create and set up your Cloud SQL database.
-   - Open database folder
+   - Open "database" folder
    - Import the sofit_dev.sql file to define the table structure.

-2. **Clone the Repository in Google Cloud Platform**

-   After creating the Cloud SQL, you can clone the repository:

-   ```
-   git clone https://github.com/sofit-c23-ps233/SoFit-backend.git
-   ```

-2. **Navigate to the Project Directory**
+3. **Navigate to the Project Directory**

    Change to the project directory using the following command: